christianhelle/refitter/README.md

 - `multipleInterfaces` - Set to `ByEndpoint` to generate an interface for each endpoint, or `ByTag` to group Endpoints by their Tag (like SwaggerUI groups them).
 - `additionalNamespaces` - A collection of additional namespaces to include in the generated file.
 A use case for this is when you want to reuse contracts from a different namespace than the generated code.
 Default is empty
 - `includeTags` - A collection of tags to use a filter for including endpoints that contain this tag.
 - `includePathMatches` - A collection of regular expressions used to filter paths.
+- `generateDeprecatedOperations` - a boolean indicating whether deprecated operations should be generated or skipped.
+Default is `true`

 # Using the generated code